PromptQuorumPromptQuorum

 • Workflow automation: Reads emails, executes tasks, sends confirmations.

-Common Agent Implementation Mistakes
+What Are the Most Common Agent Implementation Mistakes?

 • Too many tools: Agent gets confused with too many options.
 Limit to 5-10 relevant tools.